privacyguides/blog.privacyguides.org/docs/posts/signal-number-registration-update.md

 ## How It Used to Work

-As outlined in our [Signal Configuration & Hardening Guide](signal-configuration-and-hardening.md#signal-pin), if you registered a number with Signal, set up Registration Lock and checked into the app at least once every 7 days, nobody could use the number you'd claimed and try to re-register it for themselves without knowing your Registration Lock PIN.
+As outlined in our [Signal Configuration & Hardening Guide](signal-configuration-and-hardening.md#signal-pin), if you registered, set up Registration Lock, and checked into the app at least once every 7 days, nobody could use the number you'd claimed and try to re-register it for themselves without knowing your Registration Lock PIN.

 ## How It Works Now